YangletLiu/Fingerprint_Indoor_Localization_Tensor_GAN/README.md

 A code for a TGAN.py with a regressor and a discriminator.

-As last, I tested few python codes for kNN and neural networks (not tuned).
+As last, I tested few python codes for kNN and direct neural networks (not tuned).